Using Docker Compose: Managing Multiple Local Containers

 Stop Containers with Docker Compose

-we used to run a container background using
+With docker-cli we used to run a container background using

 docker run -d image_id